You bought a fancy antenna for your mesh node. How do you know if it’s actually any good?

 For testing LoRa antennas at 915 MHz, any of these will work.
 The H4 and F models have larger screens which make field use easier, but the original H model is perfectly functional.

-*The NanoVNA-H uses harmonic measurement above 900 MHz, which reduces accuracy.
-It still works fine for basic antenna testing at 915 MHz, but the H4/F models give cleaner readings.
+The NanoVNA-H uses harmonic measurement above 900 MHz, which reduces accuracy.
+It still works fine for basic antenna testing at 915 MHz, but the H4 and F models give cleaner readings.

-Tip: Many “NanoVNA” devices on Amazon are clones of varying quality.
+Many “NanoVNA” devices on Amazon are clones of varying quality.
 Stick with sellers that have good reviews and show the actual product.
-The firmware can usually be updated regardless of brand.
+Firmware can usually be updated regardless of brand.

 What’s in the Box